 The number one thing you can do to access the internet securely while traveling is to encrypt everything that leaves your computer.
 Web browsing traffic, cloud storage services, instant messaging, video calling, everything.
 Encryption essentially wraps a layer of unreadable information around every packet of data.
 Instead of sending raw information across the internet, your computer sends scrambled bits of code that only it and the intended recipient can read.
 Think of it like putting a letter in an envelope that only you and your friend can open.
 Encryption is the common denominator for almost all online security.

-Secure Internet while Traveling: Encryption through a VPN
+Secure Internet while traveling: Can a VPN help?

 The easiest, most effective, and most direct way to access the internet securely while traveling is to use a virtual private network.
 VPNs work something like a tunnel between you and the content you’re trying to access.
 Data on your computer is encrypted before it’s sent through Wi-Fi, keeping the contents safe and unreadable to hackers or the local ISP.
 Encrypted information is routed through VPN servers, returned to your device, and decrypted, all in a matter of moments.
 VPNs also assign you a different IP address unrelated to your location, removing an extra layer of personal data to help ensure anonymity.

 VPNs work on nearly all modern devices, including laptops, tablets, phones, Chromebooks, and even some e-readers.
 All you need to do is sign up with a reliable VPN provider and download their software to your device.

 But finding a good VPN for traveling can take time if you want the best.
 There’s a lot of information to sort through, including privacy policies, encryption levels, server locations, and much more.
 We’ve streamlined the process to focus on some of the most important factors in choosing a reliable VPN.